lrk/z-po-project/docs/project_opz_file_format.md

 | 7 | 1 | UINT8 | Age | Seem to be always 0x00 |

 Size: 8 bytes

+### Notes ordering

+**Notes:**
+- T mean track with the track number from 1 to 16 : T1 for track 1, T2 for track 2.
+- S mean step with the step number from 1 to 16: S1 for step 1, S2 for step 2.
+- Each drum track (from track 1 to 4) can have two notes played at the same time.
+- Each Synth track can have four notes played at the same time.

 ## Step chunk